Ahmedemad190/testing/README.md

 | chgrp	| Change group ownership. chgrp group file.txt changes the group ownership of “file.txt” to the specified group. |
 | umask	| umask 022 sets the default file permissions to read and write for the owner, and read-only for group and others.|
 # Software development life cycle (SDLC) :
-is a structured process that is used to design, develop, and test good-quality software.
-SDLC, or software development life cycle, is a methodology that defines the entire procedure of software development step-by-step.
-The goal of the SDLC life cycle model is to deliver high-quality, maintainable software that meets the user’s requirements.
-SDLC in software engineering models outlines the plan for each stage so that each stage of the software development model can perform its task efficiently to deliver the software at a low cost within a given time frame that meets users’ requirements.

-- What is Software Development Life Cycle (SDLC)?
 SDLC is a process followed for software building within a software organization.
 SDLC consists of a precise plan that describes how to develop, maintain, replace, and enhance specific software.
-The life cycle defines a method for improving the quality of software and the all-around development process.
+The life cycle defines a method for improving the quality of software and the all-around development process